Washington County Emergency Medical Services

 EMS Program Supervisor

 Adrienne Donner has been with Washington County since 2005.
-She came to the county with a MBA from the University of Redlands, BA in psychology from Whitman College, and experience in community partnership building and project development.
-In 2014 Adrienne earned her Certified Emergency Manager (CEM) certificate.
-Adrienne has been an active member of the Regional Disaster Preparedness Organization (RDPO) since its start and enjoys working across discipline and jurisdiction to build partnerships that improve the overall preparedness of the metro area.
+She came to the County with a MBA from the University of Redlands, a bachelor's degree in psychology from Whitman College, and experience in community partnership building and project development.
+In 2014, Adrienne earned her Certified Emergency Manager (CEM) certificate.
+Adrienne has been an active member of the Regional Disaster Preparedness Organization (RDPO) since its start and enjoys working across disciplines and jurisdictions to build partnerships that improve the overall preparedness of the metro area.
 In addition to her paid duties, Adrienne is a volunteer in the City of Portland Neighborhood Emergency Team (NET).
 NET is another name for Community Emergency Response Team (CERT).